Jul 7, 2017

 The staff award winner was Justin Gomez of the Orfalea College of Business.
 Gomez is the coordinator for the Multicultural Business Program and Orfalea Travel grants.
 He provides guidance and programming for Orfalea CP Scholars and advises the Hispanic Business Students Association.“I am humbled to accept this award and to join the legacy of past recipients whom I respect as colleagues and role models in this work,” Gomez said in a statement to Kennedy Library.

-Recognized in the Campus Organization category, the Undocumented Student Working Group also received the award.
+The Undocumented Student Working Group also received a President's Diversity award.
 The Undocumented Student Working Group provides resources for nearly 200 of Cal Poly’s students.
 The group educates campus and brings faculty, staff, administration and students together to exchange ideas on how to address undocumented students’ needs.
 “The Undocumented Student Working Group is honored to be recognized by the university as a campus organization that has and will continue to advocate for undocumented students through diversity and inclusivity initiatives!”
 CSU STEM VISTA AmeriCorps volunteer Casey McCullough said in a statement to Kennedy Library.

 The award for Student Organization went to the American Indian Student Association (AISA).
 “We are extremely grateful for receiving the award and we hope this recognition will help us in growing our community of Native American and Indigenous students on the Cal Poly campus,” AISA member Tatiana Becerra said.